Applied and Technical Studiesufv.ca/trades

 See the Fees and Other Costs section.
 Automotive Technician students should also budget approximately $625 for basic hand tools, $625 for required textbooks, and $250 for appropriate working apparel.

 Note: A deposit (currently $200) must be paid at the time of registration, which typically takes place one or two months before the start of each semester.
-The balance of fees must be paid by the second week of the semester.

 A medical statement from a qualified physician may be required at any time before or during the program.
 Students will be notified by a UFV official if/when the statement is required.